Inventory89

 Whether you’ve just started a new business or sold products for years, anyone can benefit from using the reorder point formula.
 This post will show you what that is, why it’s useful, and which numbers you’ll need to generate a reorder point.

-For a quick rundown of reorder points and safety stock and their importance in inventory management, check out this short clip from our new podcast.
+Check out this short clip from our new podcast for a quick rundown of reorder points and safety stock and their importance in inventory management.

 Secret Life of Inventory | Reorder Points and Safety Stock